neil-edelman/cdoc/readme.md

  * Dependancies:
    [re2c](http://re2c.org/)
  * Caveat:
-   Hide `const` on params when it can not affect function calls\.
-Documentation on functions should be added to documentation on prototypes with the same \(similar\) prototype\.
+   Prototype function parameters ignore `const`\.
+Documentation on prototypes\.
 Links to non\-documented code which sometimes doesn't show up, work without error, and create broken links\.
-80\-characters _per_ line limit, [https://xxyxyz\.org/line\-breaking/](https://xxyxyz.org/line-breaking/), \(needs buffering\.\) fixme with no args disappears; we should NOT check if the string is empty for these values\.
+A fixme with no args disappears; we should NOT check if the string is empty for these values\.
+Documentation on global variables is not output\.

 ## <a id = "user-content-summary" name = "user-content-summary">Function Summary</a> ##